 Interior car cleaning has a similar step as waxing — the process is referred to as conditioning when the car has leather seats.
 Applying leather conditioner to car seats helps keep dirt, dust, moisture and dry air from penetrating the leather, which eventually causes it to dry out and crack.

-Preventing Scratches with Leather Conditioner
+Preventing Leather Scratches with Leather Conditioner

-Waxing prevents scratches on the car’s exterior and leather conditioning prevents scratches and tears on the interior.
+Waxing prevents scratches on the car’s exterior.
+Similarly, leather conditioning prevents scratches and tears on the interior.
 It also helps with leather restoration.
 The steps are simple and inexpensive ways to avoid potentially having to pay a high repair bill.
 Depending on how large a scratch on the exterior is, a professional body shop may charge up to several hundreds of dollars for repair work.
 The same is true for an interior fix.

 A small tear in a leather seat is not something that should be ignored.
 As time goes by, more pressure will be added to the seat and the weight will eventually cause the tear to spread.
 If the tear reaches a certain length, the entire seat may just have to be reupholstered.
 This can cost as much as $300 for a single seat!